jackforgothispassword/ai-school-tech-writer/README.md

 - **Sensitive Information:** If your implementation involves sensitive information, you are not required to submit a public repository.
 Instead, a detailed review of your project through a Loom video is acceptable, where you can demonstrate the functionality and discuss the technologies used without exposing confidential data.

 ---

+This update ensures that the README reflects the significant change in the AI model used in the project, aligning with the commit message's instruction to update this information in the documentation.